 This unique shampoo removes any build-up on your hair, from hair products to chlorine in swimming pools.

 Overall, you can use clarifying shampoo almost the same as a typical shampoo.
-However, you must shampoo your hair two to four times and rinse it extremely well.
+However, you must shampoo your hair two times and rinse it extremely well.
 The first time, it may not lather, but it should the following times.

 Color Remover